TIBCOSoftware/snappydata/docs/configuring_cluster/ssl_setup.md

 <a id= contogether> </a>
 ## Enabling SSL Encryption Simultaneously for all the Socket Endpoints in SnappyData Cluster

-Using the following configuration files, you can simultaneously enable SSL encryption for all the three socket endpoints (P2P, client-server, and Spark layer ssl encryption) in a SnappyData cluster.
+Using the following configuration files, you can simultaneously enable SSL encryption for all the three socket endpoints (P2P, client-server, and Spark layer SSL encryption) in a SnappyData cluster.

 !!!
 Note
-	Currently, SSL encryption for all the socket endpoints must be configured separately.
-SnappyData intends to integrate Spark and P2P endpoints together in future release.
-The same implies for the jobserver.
-Currently you cannot configure the SSL encryption for the jobserver through the startup properties or by using **user-specified conf** file.
+	Currently, you must configure the SSL encryption for all the socket endpoints separately.
+SnappyData intends to integrate Spark and P2P endpoints in a future release.

-In the following configuration files, a two node SnappyData cluster setup is done using the physical hosts.
+In the following configuration files, a two-node SnappyData cluster setup is done using the physical hosts.

 All examples given here includes one locator, one server, and one lead member in a SnappyData cluster configuration.